GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 1. Login into your Metamask account.

 2. Open the bomb crypto game page in the browser.

-3. Open the terminal or a code editor and install requirements by typying in the terminal: <br>
+3. Open the terminal or a code editor, open in the application directory by using "cd" and the location of the downloaded file and install requirements by typying in the terminal: <br>
 ```sh
 pip install -r requirements.txt
 ```